 Instructions

-• Add tomato, onion, jalapeño, salt, garlic and water to a blender or food processor and puree.
+• Blend: Add tomato, onion, jalapeño, salt, garlic and water to a blender or food processor and puree.

-• Bring mixture to a low boil and cook, stirring occasionally, for about 10 minutes, or until a lot of the liquid has been reduced.
+• Simmer: Heat oil in a large skillet over medium high heat.
+Add salsa to the pan and stir in chicken bouillon.
+Bring mixture to a low boil and cook, stirring occasionally, for about 10 minutes, or until a lot of the liquid has been reduced.

 • Allow to cool.
 Store in the fridge for up to 5 days.